soofstad/react-oauth2-pkce/README.md

   extraAuthParameters?: { [key: string]: string | boolean | number }  // default: null
   // Can be used to provide any non-standard parameters to the token request extraTokenParameters?: { [key: string]: string | boolean | number } // default: null
+  // Can be used to provide any non-standard parameters to the logout request extraLogoutParameters?: { [key: string]: string | boolean | number } // default: null
   // Superseded by 'extraTokenParameters' options.
 Will be deprecated in 2.0 extraAuthParams?: { [key: string]: string | boolean | number }  // default: null
 }